Compile-Time/yt-quick-actions/documentation/more-option-changes-in-youtube.md

 ## Initialization changes

-In general YouTube has three change patterns when observing changes to a specific path element and hidden attribute changes with a MutationSummary.
+In general YouTube has three change patterns when observing changes for a specific path element or hidden attribute with a MutationSummary.

 ### Initialization on the current page